 - a.
 The Bible is the actual word of God and is to be taken literally, word for word. - b.
 The Bible is the inspired word of God but not everything in it should be taken literally. - c.
 The Bible is an ancient book of fables, legends, history and moral precepts.

-Response a is coded as fundamentalist and all other responses are coded as nonfundamentalist.2
+Response "a" is coded as fundamentalist while all other responses are coded as nonfundamentalist.ii

 Third, Mason and Lu (1988), among others, have found that frequent church attenders have more conservative gender attitudes even controlling for denomination.
-To measure this aspect of religiosity, we include an ordinal variable measuring church attendance with 0 meaning never and 8 meaning several times a week.
+To measure this aspect of religiosity, we include an ordinal variable measuring church attendance with zero (0) equaling "never" and eight (8) equaling "several times a week."

 These three individual measures of religiosity overlap considerably.
-Fundamentalist Protestants more often believe in a literal interpretation of the Bible (51%) than do nonfundamentalists (18%) and are more likely to attend religious services at least every week (36%) than nonfundamentalists (23%).
-More important for our multilevel analyses, people in states with high proportions of fundamentalists go to religious services more often and are more likely to believe in a literal interpretation of the Bible even holding constant their own denominational affiliation and other personal characteristics such as education and age.
+Fundamentalist Protestants more often believe in a literal interpretation of the Bible (51%) than do nonContext Matters: Proportion Fundamentalist Effects on Gender Attitudes 14 fundamentalists (18%) and are more likely to attend religious services at least every week (36%) than are non-fundamentalists (23%).
+More importantly for our multi-level analyses, people in states with high proportions of fundamentalists go to religious services more often and are more likely to believe in a literal interpretation of the Bible even holding constant their own denominational affiliation and other personal characteristics such as education and age.